 Voices for Change.

-A free film collection raising awareness and sparking social change that advances girls’ and women’s rights.
+A free online film collection of films about women to raise awareness and drive social change to advance girls’ and women’s rights.

-Voices for Change: the WVN Online Film Collection
+Voices for Change: the WVN Free Online Film Collection

-The Women’s Voices Now Online Film Collection raises awareness of the struggles and triumphs of women and girls around the globe, inviting audience members to contribute to positive social change supportive of their human rights.
+The Women’s Voices Now Free Online Film Collection of films about women raises awareness of the struggles and triumphs of women and girls around the globe, inviting audience members to contribute to positive social change supportive of their human rights.
+Since 2010, we’ve partnered with 50 field partners in 13 countries around the world on more than 110 screening events.

 Become a Monthly Subscriber!